-Both conditions are a result of a chemical in-balance that can be treated.
+Both conditions are a result of a treatable chemical in-balance.

-Why is it okay to go to a church counselor, but not to go to a licensed mental health professional?
-Mental Health professionals had observed human nature.
-What insights they have gained are a result of God granting them the ability to learn.
+Why is it okay to go to a church counselor but not a licensed mental health professional?
+Mental Health professionals have observed human nature.
+What insights they have gained result from God granting them the ability to learn.

-After my neck surgery, I was offered a home health specialist that I initially refused.
-My wife intervened and called them to come over.
+After my neck surgery, I initially refused the offer of a home health specialist until my wife intervened and called them to come over.

-I was ashamed that I might need someone to help me get out of bed, or relearn to walk with balance, or to take a shower.
-But I needed him to do all of that and more.
+I was ashamed that I might need someone to help me get out of bed, relearn to walk with balance or shower.
+But I needed the home health specialist to do that and more.

 There is also a possible stigma for non-Christians pursuing wholeness in a Christian environment.
-Being a non-Christian, maybe a tire kicker and exploring faith as part of a pursuit of wholeness can be challenging and uncomfortable.
+Being a non-Christian, maybe a tire kicker, and exploring faith as part of a pursuit of fullness can be challenging and uncomfortable.

-Yet, it is acceptable to their peers to read ever self-help book ever written.
+Yet, it is acceptable to their peers to read every self-help book.
 But the spiritual seekers are questioned if they begin to read the Bible or go to church.

-But, if it is worth considering when they are desperate, perhaps it is worth considering in the mundane normal routine of life.
+If it is worth considering when they are desperate, perhaps it is worth considering the mundane routine of life.
 Prayer is talking honestly to God and asking for help.

 Sometimes in worse condition than when we began.
-For example, we have all learned that weight that was lost on a diet can be regained.
+For example, we have all learned that we can regain the weight lost on a diet.